tristan572/Canine-Confidence-Website/replit.md

 1. Blog posts stored in database with rich metadata
 2. Dynamic content rendering with search and filtering
 3. SEO-optimized content structure
+4. Newsletter subscription system with email collection and CSV export for integration with email marketing platforms

 ## Business Information